near/docs/docs/roles/developer/quickstart.md

 ## Smart Contract Development

+All smart contracts are compiled to Wasm and deployed to the blockchain using the same process (via nearlib with JavaScript or more directly using RPC calls)

+**We recommend developers use Rust** to author their smart contracts to take advantage of language safety features.

 ### Using `Rust`

+We recommend developers build smart contracts using the Rust programming language for it's safety.

 - [Rust Smart Contracts](/docs/near-bindgen/near-bindgen): `near-bindgen` provides improved safety with the Rust programming language for high value contracts.